 Conservators are trained to preserve museum collections according to a professional code of ethics.
 However, the term “preservation” is subject to more than one interpretation.
-The term usually implies using physical and scientific methods to ensure that material fragments from the past do not disappear but it also often means to continue and/or to renew past traditions and their associated material culture; in other words, preserving the past by being actively engaged in it, and thereby ensuring its living future.
-In recognition of this, MOA’s philosophy of care and access is dynamic and evolves as new projects and protocols are developed with originating communities regarding the care and use of cultural material housed at MOA.
+On one hand, to preserve something implies using physical, preventive and scientific methods to ensure that material fragments from the past are there for future generations, but the term can also encompass efforts to continue and/or to renew past traditions and their associated material culture.
+In other words, preserving the past by being actively engaged in it, thereby ensuring its living future.
+In recognition of this, MOA’s philosophy of care and access is dynamic and evolves as new projects and protocols are developed with originating communities regarding the care and use of their belongings that are housed at MOA.